Luzhu huoshao: Popularity

-Much like Stinky tofu, luzhu huoshao also has a very strong odor, and it could be a challenge for people who haven't ever tried before.
-However, it is still one of the most famous Beijing traditional street foods, and a "must try" for local Beijing people.
+Many restaurants that sells luzhu huoshao can still be found in Beijing and overseas.
+Much like stinky tofu, luzhu huoshao has a very strong odor, which can make it challenging for some people to eat.
+It is one of the most famous Beijing traditional street foods.

 Cui Daiyuan (崔岱远), a contemporary writer from Beijing, wrote in his book "The flavor of Beijing" (京味儿) that luzhu huoshao is "a food that allows the poor people to experience the superior life" (穷人解馋的玩意).
-In his opinion, Beijing's street foods such as luzhu huoshao provides a chance for the poor people to experience how the foods in palace taste like.
-Nowadays, eating luzhu huoshao is more like a custom that Beijing people feels attached with.
-Not everyone would accept the strong odor, but people who likes it certainly feels attached to it and the traditional Beijing culture.
-Many restaurants that sells luzhu huoshao can still be found in Beijing and even overseas.

 Characteristics

 There are certain characteristics that are expected from a well made luzhu huoshao, which also make it a unique Beijing street food.
 Similar to baodu, the meat in a well made luzhu huoshao is supposed to be reasonably chewy, neither too tough nor falling apart.
 The dish is known for having an unappetizing appearance, but the taste is considered rather complex and savory due to the complex mixes of herb supplemented with soy sauce.
 The huo shao (Bing (bread) is soaked in the soup to flavor it.
 Pork offal usually has a strong odor, but as luzhu huoshao is freshly made, a proper dish should lack any offensive taste or smell.